leegengyu/vulnhub-box-walkthrough/dc-6.md

 * But before we do so, let us use Burp Suite to confirm the parameters that we are sending as part of a login attempt:
 ![](/screenshots/dc-6/wordPressLoginBurpSuiteIntercept.jpg)
 * There is also a hint given by the author of this challenge in the page under the `Clue` section that we should run `cat /usr/share/wordlists/rockyou.txt | grep k01 > passwords.txt` to save time. `rockyou.txt` by itself is a huge wordlist and the author wants us to focus our efforts in solving other parts of the challenge, by not spending too much time on the dictionary attack.
 The curated wordlist that we are using contains only words with the substring `k01`, and has only 2668 entries.
-* Run `hydra -l admin -P passwords.txt wordy http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Dashboard'`.
+* Run `hydra -l admin -P passwords.txt wordy http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^:S=Dashboard'`.
+* Note: Only `log` and `pwd` parameters are required for the brute-forcing to work - I tried to remove the other parameters for an intercepted request and the response came back the same.
-* It turns out that admin's password is not within the list.
+* No positive results were returned: turns out that admin's password is not within the list.
 Some other user's password is likely to be within it though.
-Run `wpscan --url http://wordy --enumerate u`:
+Run `wpscan --url http://wordy --enumerate u` to find out if there are any other usernames:
 ![](/screenshots/dc-6/wordPressUserList.jpg)
 * There are 4 users whom we were unaware of previously: `sarah`, `graham`, `mark` and `jens`.
-Let us add them into `usernames.txt`.
+Let us add these 4 names into `usernames.txt`.
-* Now, we will run `hydra` again, but without attempting to get admin's password: hydra -L usernames.txt -P passwords.txt wordy http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Dashboard'.
+* Now, we will run `hydra` again, but without attempting to get admin's password: `hydra -L usernames.txt -P passwords.txt wordy http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^:S=Dashboard'`.
+* Note for hydra command: Instead of defining the success string as "Dashboard", we can define the negative string as "incorrect", and the command will still work the same.
 ![](/screenshots/dc-6/hydraPasswordResults.jpg)
 * We managed to get a set of credentials: `mark:helpdesk01`.

+## Logging in as Mark ##
 * After logging in as `mark`, we find out that there is 1 post titled `Hello world!` - nothing special.
 ![](/screenshots/dc-6/wordPressPost.jpg)
 * The `Tools` section reveals nothing either.